Plans from $29 · One-time payment · No subscription See Pricing

 State-specific UM/UIM thresholds, total-loss formulas, and rental caps cited in the letter.

-The "17c formula" for diminished value, the $30/day rental cap, the lowball ACV total loss offer — these are tools designed to minimize what you receive.
+The "17c formula" for diminished value, the $30/day rental cap, the lowball ACV on a total loss: these are levers designed to keep your payout small.

 Without Claim Maximizer

-• Accept the first offer — it's all they told you you'd get
+• Accept the first offer because it's all they told you you'd get

 • Spend hours on hold with the adjuster, getting nowhere